desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 record types at non-apex owner names for the purpose of DNSSEC bootstrapping.
 To exclude the possibility of semantic collision, there MUST NOT be a zone cut at a Signaling Name.

+Unlike the CDS/CDNSKEY records at the Child's apex, bootstrapping records MUST be signed with the corresponding Bootstrapping Zone's key(s).

 #### Example